automata-network/automata-dcap-attestation/rust-crates/README.md

 This workspace provides a comprehensive toolkit for Intel DCAP (Data Center Attestation Primitives) quote verification and attestation, featuring both library components for integration and a CLI tool for testing and examples.

 **For Developers:** The project offers several Rust libraries that can be integrated directly into your applications:
-- **dcap-rs**: Pure Rust implementation of Intel's DCAP Quote Verification Library (QVL), supporting V3 SGX and V4 TDX/SGX quotes
+- **dcap-rs**: Pure Rust implementation of Intel's DCAP Quote Verification Library (QVL), supporting V3 SGX, V4 TDX/SGX, and V5 TDX/SGX quotes
 - **pccs-reader**: Reader library for decoding collaterals from Automata Onchain PCCS and detecting missing collaterals
 - **automata-dcap-qpl**: Quote Provider Library wrapper for fetching collaterals from various sources
 - **automata-dcap-zkvm**: zkVM proof generation libraries with support for RISC Zero, SP1, and Pico platforms